 Frequently Asked Questions

-How much does photo booth rental for graduation party cost?
+How much does a photo booth rental for a graduation party cost?

 Is renting a photo booth worth it for graduation?

-What is cheaper than photo booth rental for graduation?
+What is cheaper than a photo booth rental for graduation?

 Collecting guest photos?